Guideline for the Conduct of Return to Practice Assessments

 The return-to-practice assessment is conducted under the provisions for High Level Supervision1.
 The general responsibilities and obligations as laid out in College supervision documents4 apply to return-to-practice assessments.

 Although the primary purpose of the return-to-practice assessment is for the physician to demonstrate competence in their intended scope, it is assumed that there will be some element of re-training, particularly in circumstances where the physician has been absent from practice for an extended period.

-In all circumstances, there will be an expectation that the practitioner undertake comprehensive professional development activities, both in advance of and in conjunction with the re-entry assessment.
+In all circumstances, there will be an expectation that the practitioner undertakes comprehensive professional development activities, both in advance of and in conjunction with the re-entry assessment.
 Unless otherwise specified, the re-training responsibilities of the clinical supervisor(s) will be limited to:

 - provision of feedback for improvement based on the participation in real or simulated clinical activities;

 - clinical teaching around real or simulated cases; and

 - guidance regarding professional development resources and activities.